ulixee/platform/miner/README.md

 To refer to this Miner in a Hero client, you can supply the host string to the constructor.

 NOTE: connection details on a local machine are optional.
-If you don't supply any connection detail, Hero and Databox will connect to the local host.
+If you don't supply any connection detail, Hero and Datastore will connect to the local host.

 ```js
 import Hero from '@ulixee/hero';